cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ### Indexing small instances (database size less than 500 MiB, size of repos less than 5 GiB)

 Configure Elasticsearch's host and port in **Admin > Settings**.
-Then use the index the data using one of the following commands:
+Then index the data using one of the following commands:

 ```sh
 # Omnibus installations